uki354/reddit-clone/README.md

 # reddit-clone
-Backend API for clone of a Reddit application
+Backend API for a clone of the Reddit application

 Documentation avaibale: https://rest-reddit-clone.herokuapp.com/api/auth/documentation